From Australia’s Department of Foreign Affairs and Trade

 Consultations & opportunity for written input

-The Design Team will be holding targeted consultations in November and December with the Pacific Women Advisory Board and other stakeholders across the region to seek ideas and suggestions on the new program.
-These consultations will gather input for the overall program and on the three general themes of:
+The Design Team has been holding targeted consultations with the Pacific Women Advisory Board and other stakeholders across the region to seek ideas and suggestions on the new program.
+These consultations gather inputs for the overall program and on the three general themes of:

 - Women’s Health